© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Bryn y Maen Alignment (Four Stones) is a scheduled monument protected by Cadw under reference RD069.
 View the official record →

-Bryn y Maen Alignment (Four Stones) is a Neolithic or Bronze Age stone alignment situated in Radnorshire, Wales.
+Bryn y Maen Alignment is a prehistoric stone alignment situated in Radnorshire, Wales, comprising four standing stones arranged in a linear formation characteristic of Bronze Age ritual monuments.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD069.

 Bryn y Maen Alignment (Four Stones) dates from the prehistoric period, and is classified as a stone alignment.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Bryn y Maen Alignment (Four Stones) is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD069.